 One could argue that strictly following the WCAG 2.0 standards stifles design creativity and leads to websites that all look generic and boring.
 Winery websites in particular tend to favor small, elegant fonts that convey exclusivity and scarcity… must these websites suddenly morph into a large-print medium that ignores brand standards?
 Since 98% of websites online don’t fully adhere to WCAG 2.0 , ATAG 2.0 , ADA , & Section 508 requirements, should the entire internet shut down?
 Of course not.

-We believe a winery can still have a creative website while catering to a visually-impaired audience with the UserWay plugin.
-This free plugin was developed to increase compliance with WCAG 2.0 , ATAG 2.0 , ADA , & Section 508 requirements.
-The plugin can be installed into any website and will display a little accessibility icon in the corner of your website.
-Anyone that needs assistance reading your website just clicks this icon and it pops up a full slate of accessibility options, giving the user the ability to increase the font size, change color contrast, make the cursor larger, read the page contents, etc. This is an amazing solution, as you don’t need to totally redesign your website at all… you just install this plugin and the user now has total control in changing how the website appears.
+We believe a winery can still have a creative website while catering to a visually-impaired audience with the help of the UserWay plugin or Accessibe plugin.
+These plugins were developed to increase compliance with WCAG 2.0 , ATAG 2.0 , ADA , & Section 508 requirements.
+The plugins can be installed into any website and will display a little accessibility icon in the corner of your website.
+Anyone that needs assistance reading your website just clicks this icon and it pops up a full slate of accessibility options, giving the user the ability to increase the font size, change color contrast, make the cursor larger, read the page contents, etc. This is an amazing solution, as you don’t need to totally redesign your website at all… you just install this plugin and the user now has much more control in changing how the website appears.

-The plugin itself is free and can be accessed at Userway.org, although installing it does take some technical knowledge of where to insert code on your website.
+The plugins are affordable and just require some technical knowledge of where to insert code on your website.
 If you need assistance installing the plugin, please fill out the form at the bottom of this article and we will be happy to help.
-The ADA plugin can be installed on all major website platforms, including Squarespace and WordPress.
+The ADA plugins can be installed on all major website platforms, including Squarespace and WordPress.

 We recommend having an accessibility disclaimer on your policies page that addresses steps you’ve taken to cater to the visually-impaired.
 UserWay offers text content that you can use, and they provide it during the configuration process of the plugin.
 Again, if you need help installing the plugin or crafting this statement, contact us with the above form.